MoonTech-Code1106/PlyGround/README.md

 Well, skippers, this a physics engine, like sandbox, It have many function and I will **TRY** to update regularly
 # Updates??
 So, Ther are few updates planned like:
-1. Basic Upgarde:1 - Complete
+1. Basic Upgarde: 1 - Complete
-2. Basic Upgrade:2 - Complete
+2. Basic Upgrade: 2 - Complete
-3. Basic Upgrade:3
+3. Basic Upgrade: 3 - Complete
 4. UI Update
 6. Lights update
 7. Electronic Update